-For the striped macramé keychain, she used vertical half-stitch knots and wool roving yard to make the stripes.
+For the striped macramé keychain, she used vertical half-stitch knots and wool roving yarn to make the stripes.
 The third and fifth custom keychains are super easy—string a few beads and add a tassel.
-(To get a quick refresher on how to make a tassel, check out our DIY Tassel Bookmark post.)
+(For the best way to make a perfect tassel, check out our video.)
 And the fourth DIY keychain pictured here is just a long braid folded in half and wrapped with embroidery floss.

 Leslie made beads out of Sculpey and hand-painted them, because of course she did.
 You can do the same, or try painting some wooden beads, or use any other bead you’d like.